ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aws/terraform.md

 ### How to find correct instance_type
 We can find the correct ìnstance_type by visiting [this page](https://aws.amazon.com/ec2/instance-types/).
-Since I am looking for a very basic instance_type not production level instance, so I choose **t4g.nano** Here is the aws_instance configuration -
+For a very basic instance_type not production level instance, choose **t4g.nano**

+Shown below is the aws_instance configuration:

 ```console
 resource "aws_instance" "ec2_example" {